An efficient algorithm for multiuser sum-rate maximization of large-scale active RIS-aided MIMO system: Simulation Results and Conclusion

 \section{Simulation Results and Conclusion}

 In this section, we provide simulation results to show the performance of our algorithm.
 The simulation settings are as follows.
 We set $r=8m$ and ${\rm{L}}=100m$ in Fig. \ref{fig:system_model}.
-For the small-scale fading, we employ the Rician fading channel model for all channels involved in active RIS systems, see (37) in \cite{zhang2023active}.
+For the small-scale fading, we employ the Rician fading model for all channels, see (37) in \cite{zhang2023active}.
 The large-scale fading of BS-user channel is set as ${\rm{PL}}=41.2+28.7{\rm{log}}(d)$, and all large-scale fading of BS-RIS channel and RIS-user channel are set as ${\rm{PL}}=37.3+22.0{\rm{log}}(d)$, where $d$ is the distance between two devices \cite{zhang2023active}.
-The noise power is set as $\sigma_k^2 = \sigma_v^2 = -80 {\rm{dBm}}$.
-We set $\eta_n = 8, \forall n$, and $K=16$.
+We set $\sigma_k^2 = \sigma_v^2 = -80 {\rm{dBm}}$, $\eta_n = 8, \forall n$, and $K=16$.
 The benchmark schemes are: 1) the algorithm in \cite{zhang2023active,liu2022subconnect}, implemented by its open source code\cite{sourcecode}, which applies BCD and CVX solver; and 2) the algorithm in \cite{zhu2022subconnect}, which applies BCD, alternating direction method of multipliers (ADMM), and CVX solver.
 We stop all the algorithms under the same stopping criterion $\left| R_k(\bw^{\ell+1},\bm \phi^{\ell+1} ) - R_k(\bw^{\ell},\bm \phi^{\ell} ) \right| \leq 10^{-4}$.
 In addition to the total power constraint \eqref{eq:const1}, we also consider the design problem under the per-antenna power constraint \eqref{eq:per_ante}.
 All the results are averaged over 200 independent simulation trials.